-So, what can we say about this DSLR?
+What can we say about this DSLR?

 First of all, D7100 has a 24 megapixel resolution sensor, which sets quite high demands on lenses.
 In terms of its physical parameters, it’s a bit heavier and bigger than Nikon D5300 (review).